losttrain68/character-ideas/warlock-circus.md

 ## The Clowns

-info
+These guys know exactly what's really going on and are helping the Ringmaster directly.

 ## The Acrobats

-info
+These people are a distraction, but are highly skilled.

 ### The Summoning Master

-info
+Poke the Summoning Master, like many gnomes, is genuinely delighted by children and takes pleasure in entertaining with his magical skills.
+It's unclear if the wizened gnome is in denial about the Ringmaster, if he's in thrall to him, or if he is a willing partner who benefits from the dark goings on.

 ### The Mimic Wrangler

-info
+In addition to her mimic, she is in charge of the care of all the livestock and petting zoo animals brought along with the circus.
+Though not evil, she has smiled a little too broadly when someone loses a finger (or more) in her game that's a mix of Duck-Duck-Goose and Whack-a-Mole.
+It's why they sign a waiver and healers are on standby.

 ### The Blade Spinner

-(this character and his partner are the whole reason I had to create the stupid circus; expect more later on them)
+This character and his partner are the whole reason I had to create the stupid circus.
+Expect more elswhere on them.

 ### The Tabaxi Defiler